-Students are expected to dress neatly and appropriately to promote a positive learning environment.
-If a school has adopted a uniform policy, the students are required to dress accordingly.
-However, where school uniforms do not exist, the students should adhere to the following guidelines:
+Students are expected to dress neatly and appropriately to promote a positive Catholic learning environment.
+The students must adhere to the following guidelines:

-- clothes should be reasonably neat, clean and without tears or holes; - patches, symbols or sayings on clothing shall not be offensive to anyone who might read it; - dress appropriately for age and grade level in a manner that demonstrates modesty, dignity and is deemed appropriate for a Catholic school; and - respect expectations outlined in the school's appropriate dress regulations.
+- clothes should be reasonably neat, clean and without tears or holes - patches, symbols or sayings on clothing shall not be offensive to anyone who might read it

+- dress appropriately for age and grade level in a manner that demonstrates modesty, dignity and is deemed appropriate for a Catholic school (the midriff - navel - must be covered and all shoulder straps must be at least three (3) fingers wide) - proper indoor and outdoor footwear appropriate for the conditions and environment must be worn at all times.